fiznool/tomspencer.dev/src/content/projects/candide.md

 ---
 title: 'Candide'
 summary: 'A social networking app for gardeners.'
+keyPoints:
+  - Cross-platform mobile app built using React Native.
+  - Implemented the "Discovery" feed using a set of supplied designs, fetching data from a JSON API.
-startDate: 'October 2017'
+startDate: 2017-10-01
-endDate: 'December 2017'
+endDate: 2017-12-31
-faction:
-  - 'mobile-app'
+faction: 'mobile-app'
 ---

 Candide was a social networking app for gardeners.
 It offered a Facebook-style news feed, where users could interact via text, image and video posts, and offered a way to discover gardening topics and public gardens nearby.
 It was built using React Native.